Use Dividends to Pay Your Policy Premiums

 There are several options available for paying your New York Life permanent life insurance premiums.
 You can pay premiums by an automatic monthly bank draft (this arrangement is called Check-O-Matic); you can ask to be billed either annually, semiannually or quarterly; and, in some circumstances, you can pay by government allotment or by regular deductions from your salary called voluntary payroll deduction.

-New York Life offers several premium payment options.
+For those who own eligible insurance policies, New York Life offers several premium payment options.
 One option is called "Premium Offset Plan" or "POP".
-Under POP, your premium or part of it is paid with the policy's own built-up values.
-These "values" are the dividends that accumulate within your policy.
+Under POP, your premiumor part of it—is paid with the policy's own built-up values.
+These "values" are the dividends that may accumulate within your policy.
 The basic idea is that your premiums are paid in whole or in part each year by using a combination of your current dividend and your accumulated dividend values.
 As long as these dividend values are available, you are able to pay your premiums with no cash outlay.
+Dividends, if any, are based on the policy's applicable dividend scale or interest crediting rate which is neither guarenteed nor an estimate of future performance.

 Premium Offset Plan (POP)